In this article, we will explain how to convert an FBX humanoid-avatar file into VRM.

-In this article, we will explain how to convert an FBX humanoid-avatar file into VRM.

 Next, we will set up the shader for the material.

-You cannot change the shader of the material that was set when importing the model, so we create new material and assign it.
+You cannot change the shader of the material that was set when importing the model, so we must create a new material and assign it.
 Right-click on the Project window and select ‘Create > Material’ to create a new material.
 You can assign the material by dragging it into the model in the Scene view.

-You can set the texture in the red box in the following screenshot.
-Click it to open the selection window.
+You can set the texture in the box highlighted red in the following screenshot.
+Click it to open the Selection window.
 Alternatively, you can drag the texture into the box to set it.

 Select the created material (①) and select a shader (④) under ‘VRM’ (③) from the drop-down on the Inspector (②).

 For VRM, the developer recommends using the shaders under ‘VRM’ (③) or ‘Standard’ at the top.

-I recommend selecting all the materials and changing the shader at the same time.
+We recommend selecting all the materials and changing the shader simultaneously.

 After setting up the materials, check the other details next.